transloadit/node-sdk/README.md

 `opts` is an object with the keys:
 - `assemblyId` **(required)** - The ID of the assembly to poll
-- `onProgress` - A progress function called on each poll.
+- `onAssemblyProgress` - A progress function called on each poll.
 See `createAssembly`
 - `timeout` - How many milliseconds until polling times out (default: no timeout)
 - `interval` - Poll interval in milliseconds (default `1000`)